AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/read-data/sds-data-query-methods.md

 #### Window of data points between two timestamps with a boundary of `Outside`

-When the request is modified to specify a boundary type of `Outside`, the value before 13:30 and the value after 15:30 are included:
+When the request is modified to specify a boundary type of `Outside`, the data point before 13:30 and the data point after 15:30 are included:

 ```text
 GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data?startIndex=2017-11-23T12:30:00Z&endIndex=2017-11-23T15:30:00Z&boundaryType=2